 Placement Tips

-Bass usually builds up pretty heavily in the corners.
 Therefore it’s a good strategy to place all your traps in the corners where they will absorb the most amount of bass.
-If you have created your own panel traps be sure to place them in a 45° angle in the corner so you eliminate the 90° angle of your walls.
+If you have created your own panel traps be sure to place them at a 45° angle in the corner.

 Not only will the placement work the best for bass trapping but it will also help scatter and diffuse the sound-waves in the room.
 It’s always a good idea to try to minimize as many 90° corners as possible so if you can do that while also absorbing the low end of your room you’re killing two bird with one stone.